 Plot types

-The script produces a collection of figures with different plot types and different features.
+The template produces a collection of figures with different plot types and different features.

 It produces a range of time series plots: single or multiple series, with or without period areas, with or without above-below areas.